-While the Senne Lammens chant may evolve over time to something more substantial, for now the Old Trafford faithful at least have something to show their appreciation for their new man between the sticks.
+While the Senne Lammens chant may evolve over time to something more substantial, for now, the Old Trafford faithful at least have something to show their appreciation for their shot stopper.

 Find out more about the lyrics, tune and story behind the Senne Lammens chant below.